-1. Stop what you are doing.
-1.Look at your task or assignment.
-1. Identify the task to be completed.
-Look at the teacher.
-Listen to what the teacher says.
-Do what you have been told right away.
-Ask questions if you don't understand.
-2. Think about the steps needed to complete it.3.
-Focus all your attention on the task.4.
-Stop working only when instructed.5.
-Ignore distractions and interruptions from others.
-Assign tasks or roles to each person.
-Discuss ideas in a calm, quiet voice and let everyone share their ideas.
-Work on tasks to be completed.
+FOLLOWING INSTRUCTION 1.
+Stop what you are doing.
+2. Look at the teacher.
+3. Listen to what the teacher says.
+3. Do what you have been told right away.
+4. Ask questions if you don't understand.
+STAYING ON TASK 1.Look at your task or assignment.
+2.Think about the steps needed to complete it.
+3.Focus all your attention on the task.
+4.Stop working only when instructed.
+5.Ignore distractions and interruptions from others.
+WORKING WITH OTHERS 1.
+Identify the task to be completed.
+2. Assign tasks or roles to each person.
+3. Discuss ideas in a calm, quiet voice and let everyone share their ideas.
+4. Work on tasks to be completed.
 COMMUNICATING HONESTLY 1.Look at the person.
 2.Use a clear voice.
 Avoid stammering or hesitating.
 3.Respond to questions factually and completely.
-4.Do not leave out details or important facts.
+4.Do not leave out details or important fact.
 5.Truthfully take responsibility for any inappropriate behaviors you displayed.
 BEING PREPARED FOR CLASS 1.Gather all necessary books, papers, homework and writing implements.
 2.Be on time for class.
 3.Present homework and assignments when the teacher asks for them.
 4.Write down assignments and homework to complete.
 CONTRIBUTING TO DISCUSSIONS 1.Look at the people who are talking.
 2.Wait for a point when no one else is talking.
 3.Make a short, appropriate comment that relates to the topic being discussed.
 4.Choose words that will not be offensive or confusing to others.
 5.Give other people a chance to participate